openharmony/docs/en/application-dev/database/database-relational-guidelines.md

 ## When to Use

-On the basis of the SQLite database, the relational database (RDB) allows you to operate data with or without native SQL statements.
-In OpenHarmony, an RDB is also called RDB store.
+A relational database (RDB) store allows you to operate data with or without native SQL statements based on the SQLite database.

 ## Available APIs
+For details about RDB APIs, see [Relational Database](../reference/apis/js-apis-data-rdb.md).

 ### Creating or Deleting an RDB Store